 Derived HER2 Recode (2010+)

 The HER2 summary result was not a required data item for all breast cancer cases diagnosed in 2010, even though most SEER registries collected, coded, and submitted such data to the NCI SEER program.
-As a result, there were 4,192 cases (7.3%) out of 57,540 total breast cancer cases in 18 SEER registries that did not have any HER2 summary information, while remaining cases (n=53,342) had directly coded summary HER2 information provided by the registries.
-However, for these 4,192 cases we have information about the type of HER2 test each patient received and results associated with each test.
+As a result, approximately 7% of the breast cancer cases in the 18 SEER registries did not have any HER2 summary information, while the remaining cases had directly coded summary HER2 information provided by the registries.
+However, for the cases missing the summary information we do have information about the type of HER2 test each patient received and results associated with each test.
 For example:

 - Site-specific Factor (SSF) SSF9 contains information on whether the patient tested positive, negative, or borderline according to an Immunohistochemistry (IHC) test;

 - SSF11 contains results from a Fluorescence In Situ Hybridization (FISH) test;

 - SSF13 contains results from a Chromogenic In Situ hybridization (CISH) test, etc.

 We used an algorithm to derive HER2 information for these cases using these test interpretation results.
 Before we applied the algorithm for the cases with missing summary information, we first applied it to cases for whom directly coded HER2 summary information was available to assess agreement of the derived results to the coded results.
 When we compared the results obtained using these two approaches, we found agreement to be more than 97%.

 Algorithm for Derived HER2 Summary Variable

 - First we assessed the test interpretation variables such as SSF9 (IHC), SSF11 (FISH), SSF13 (CISH), SSF14 (Other) for deriving HER2 summary information.